 In Renaissance Europe, lapis lazuli was immensely expensive thanks to its rarity and the time-intensive process of grinding the mineral into paint.
 The yield was small, with 1kg of mineral producing around only 30g of pigment.
 As a result, it was used sparingly, usually reserved for the robes of the Virgin Mary and other holy figures.
 The colour came to symbolise humility and purity, as well as signifying the wealth of the patron who commissioned its use.
 An artist would often charge for the pigment separately on the invoice so that the patron could choose how much ultramarine they wanted to pay for.
 In the 17th Century, Dutch artist Johannes Vermeer used the pigment extensively in almost all of his paintings.
 The turban of the Girl With a Pearl Earring is painted with Ultramarine and Lead White and finished with a glaze of pure Ultramarine.

-In 1826, a synthetic version of ultramarine was developed by French chemist Jean-Baptiste Guimet by heating kaolinite, sodium carbonate and sulfur in a kiln to create a pigment which is chemically identical to Lapis Lazuli, but even more vivid in colour.
-In order to differentiate it from its mineral counterpart, it was called french ultramarine.
-Due to its affordability and effectiveness as a lapis lazuli alternative, french ultramarine quickly became more prevalent than the original mineral pigment and is now considered an essential colour in an artist’s palette.
-Genuine lapis lazuli paints are still produced, but they are no longer labelled as ultramarine blues.
-Compared with synthetic ultramarine, lapis lazuli is a more muted colour, and it is weaker in coverage and tinting strength.
+In 1826, a synthetic version of Ultramarine was developed by French chemist Jean-Baptiste Guimet by heating kaolinite, sodium carbonate and sulfur in a kiln to create a pigment which is chemically identical to lapis lazuli, but even more vivid in colour.
+In order to differentiate it from its mineral counterpart, it was called French Ultramarine.
+Due to its affordability and effectiveness as a lapis lazuli alternative, French Ultramarine quickly became more prevalent than the original mineral pigment and is now considered an essential colour in an artist’s palette.
+Genuine lapis lazuli paints are still produced, but they are no longer labelled as Ultramarine.
+Compared with the synthetic pigment, lapis lazuli is a more muted colour, and it is weaker in coverage and tinting strength.